Consumption Partial Insurance in the Presence of Tail Income Risk: Conclusion

+First, permanent and transitory shocks to disposable household income exhibit negative skewness and very large excess kurtosis.

-First, in replicating BPP over the recent years, we find a much lower pass-through of permanent shocks (larger partial insurance) and full insurance to transitory ones.
+Second, in estimating a linear consumption function over the recent years, we find a low pass-through of permanent shocks (large insurance) and full insurance to transitory ones.
 We attribute one third of the difference from BPP to the consumption imputation from the CEX, another third to the biennial nature of our data, and the remainder to time effects.

-Second, in introducing third- and fourth-order income and consumption moments into the linear consumption model does not alter the above results.
+Third, in introducing third- and fourth-order income and consumption moments into the linear consumption model does not alter the above results.

-Third, in estimating a generalized higher-order consumption function, we find that bad permanent shocks transmit at larger rates than good shocks, and their pass-through increases with the severity of the shock.
-By contrast, transitory shocks are fully insured in the full sample, at least from a statistical point-of-view, but they are not insured among the less wealthy.
-Among them, in particular, bad transitory shocks transmit into consumption at increasingly larger rates than good ones, exactly as permanent shocks do.
+Fourth, in estimating a nonlinear consumption function, we find that bad permanent shocks transmit more strongly than good ones, and the pass-through increases with the severity of the shock.
+By contrast, transitory shocks are mostly fully insured.
+The nature of income risk and consumption transmission vary substantially by age and the household's position in the income distribution.

-In summary, we contribute an analytical framework to measure the transmission of income shocks into consumption, allowing such transmission to vary with the sign and severity of the shock.
-To measure the transmission, we exploit information in higher-order income moments and we characterize how our measures of partial insurance change as we gradually introduce those moments.
-Our results help reconcile the traditional partial insurance measurement literature, in which BPP is the default methodology, with both the quantitative literature \citep[e.g.,][]{DeNardi_Fella_PazPardo2019} and the more empirical one based on surveys or quasi-natural experiments \citep[e.g.,][]{Fuster_Kaplan_Zafar2021}, which document asymmetries in the pass-through of good and bad, or small and large shocks.
-Overall, our results suggest that tail income risk matters substantially for consumption.
+In summary, the paper offers a straightforward analytical framework to measure the transmission of income shocks into consumption, allowing such transmission to vary with the sign and size of the shock.
+To do so, we exploit higher-order income moments but we do not otherwise need to observe the entire consumption-income joint distribution.
+Our results consistently point to asymmetries in the pass-through of good and bad shocks, or by age and income level, suggesting that tail income risk matters substantially for consumption.